AUTOMATIC1111/stable-diffusion-webui/README.md

 - Exposed more features present in WebUI.
   - not in GUI yet; see and edit auto-generated `krita_config.yaml`, restart not needed.
 - `--listen` will cause the backend API to also host on `0.0.0.0`, allowing remote usage of the Krita plugin.
+  - This does not work for now; the API has to be modified to send images instead of the local path to them :p
 - Added more comments and documentation, especially with respect to the internal API.
 - Strongly type & document the config.